bonamukkala-bot/RecruitMate/README.md

 - Single LLM provider (Groq) with no fallback — an outage or rate-limit on Groq's side stalls every agent, including resume screening and interview flows.
 - No React error boundaries yet — an unhandled render error can blank the SPA rather than degrade gracefully.
 - Offer letter generation is not yet built (see [Roadmap](#roadmap)).
+- No 2FA recovery codes yet — if a recruiter loses access to their authenticator app, there's currently no backup-code or admin-reset flow (tracked in [Roadmap](#roadmap)).

 ---